Rangel, Luanda: Orientation

 At last count in 2006, Rangel was believed to have a population of 261,000.
 Rangel is bordered to the west by the municipalities of Ingombota, to the north by Sambizanga, to the east by Cazenga and the south by the municipalities Kilamba Kiaxi and Maianga.
-Rangel consists 12 distinctive neighborhoods.
+Rangel consists of 12 distinctive neighborhoods.
 Americo Boavida University Hospital is located in Rangel.
 The hospital was founded in 1958 and is an important teaching hospital and regional medical center for Luanda.

 Avenue Deolinda Rodrigues runs along the southern border of Rangel and connects the Central Business District in Ingombota to the suburbs to the south and east of Luanda.
 Avenue Hoji ya Henda divides Rangel between its northern and southern sections.
 The southern section of Rangel is more formally built and is the home of several large sporting and medical institutions.
 The northern part of Rangel consists of informally built neighborhoods known as Musseques, a large waste treatment plant and the Telecommunications Institute of Angola.
 The northern border of Rangel is regarded as Avenue N'Gola Kiluanje.

 In recent years a number of high-rise residential, hotel and office buildings have been constructed in the Vila Alice neighborhood on the western edge of the district.